Genomicsplc/variantkey/README.md

 * *A variant representation is left aligned if and only if its base position is smallest among all potential representations having the same allele length and representing the same variant.*
 * *A variant representation is parsimonious if and only if the entry has the shortest allele length among all VCF entries representing the same variant.*

-Example of VCF entries representing the same variant:
+Example of entries representing the same variant:

 ```
                                VARIANT    POS: 0